Stackclash/5e-vault/5. Mechanics/Classes/Warrior Sidekick.md

 - **Skills**: Choose 2 from *Acrobatics*, *Animal Handling*, *Athletics*, *Intimidation*, *Nature*, *Perception*, *Survival*

-## Warrior Sidekick

-A Warrior sidekick grows in martial prowess as it fights by your side.
-It might be a soldier, a town guard, a battle-trained beast, or any other creature honed for combat.

 ## Class Features

 ### Sidekick Class (Level 1)